 There will be 6 assignments.
-Before the midterm, they'll be released on Thursdays and due by 11:59pm two weeks later.
-After the midterm, they'll be released Tuesdays and due by 11:59pm two weeks later.
+They'll be released on Thursdays and due by 11:59pm two weeks later.

 They will all be released over JupyterHub in the form of Jupyter notebooks.

 We'll go more over this format in a future lecture, but suffice to say you'll do the assignments in the entirety through a web browser.
 Thus, you won't need to install Python on your own machine unless you want to.